xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 To avoid using `style="..."` in the Source of a text field, it is recommended to create a style.
 Styles are simply one or more classes that can be added to block elements using CKEditor.

-**For the developer,**

-- Add a style to both Basic and Full text editor formats `/admin/config/content/formats`
-- It is best to just add a Tailwind utilitiy like `mb-0`
-- Then make sure the Tailwind selector is added to the list in `tailwind.config.js` so it is added by postcss to your style.css file
-- The same process applies to `Link Styles` which allows you to add buttons or styled links.
-- Note once you add a style remember the class is hardcoded into the content.

-**For the content creator,** when creating content you can select 1 or more styles to a paragraph or heading.
+When creating content **you can select 1 or more styles to a paragraph or heading**.

 Creators should pay attention to NOT repeating the same type of style on an element.
 For instance, do not apply H2 Larger and H2 Largest or Paragraph Blue and Paragraph Light Blue.
 Apply 1 color and 1 size and one margin to an element.

 ### Paragraph Library resusable components

 If paragraph components are `promoted to library`, then they can be reused elsewhere including directly in Twig templates.

-To change a library paragraph is to make a change to all instances.
+- To change a library paragraph is to make a change to all instances.

-If needed, a Library paragraph can be `unlinked`.
-Then changes are isolated to that instance of the paragraph.
+- If needed, a Library paragraph can be `unlinked` which then all changes to that component unique.

-Paragraphs in the library are used in the twig templates and titled **Code Component:**.
+Paragraphs in the library are used in the twig templates and titled **Code Component**.
 The libarary has many re-used components, so follow this naming convention:

-* Basic Page Component: a paragraph reused on basic pages.
+* **Basic Page Component**: a paragraph reused on basic pages
-* Code Component: a paragraph that is used in Twig templates.
+* **Code Component**: a paragraph that is used in Twig templates by developers
-* Model Component: a paragraph that is used on model pages.
-All model compents have an ID taken from the legacy site.
+* **Model Component**: a paragraph that is used on model pages.
+All model compents have an ID taken from the legacy site

 The workflow for promoting a library item and then re-using it is as follows: